kevincol54/genoset-159/README.md

 # genoset-159

-Your CYP1A2 fast metabolizer status means that you are less stimulated by caffeine., as per [gs159](http://www.snpedia.com/index.php/Gs159)
+Your CYP1A2 fast metabolizer status means that you are less stimulated by caffeine, as per [gs159](http://www.snpedia.com/index.php/Gs159)

 ## Compatibility